rogino/COSCNotes/COSC367/Week 04-05 prolog.md

 ### Anonymous variables

-Of you do not need the value of a variable, use `_` - the anonymous variable.
+If you do not need the value of a variable, use `_` - the anonymous variable.
 Two instances of `_` may not be equal.

 ### Membership